Liam Dunne: Inter-county

-Dunne first came to prominence on the inter-county scene as a member of the Wexford minor hurling team in 1985.
+Dunne was first selected for inter-county hurling as a member of the Wexford minor hurling team in 1985.
 He was a substitute that year as Wexford defeated Kilkenny by four points to take the Leinster crown.
 He was also a non-playing substitute as Wexford were later defeated by Cork in the All-Ireland decider.

 Dunne's performance in the Leinster final defeat by Offaly the following year earned a call-up to the Wexford under-21 hurling team.
 Wexford later claimed the Leinster title before being defeated by Cork in the All-Ireland final.

-In 1987 Dunne won a second Leinster under-21 medal, his first on the field of play.
+In 1987, Dunne won a second Leinster under-21 medal, his first on the field of play.

 Dunne made his senior debut for Wexford in the Oireachtas Tournament in 1988.
 Later that year he made his championship debut at midfield in a provincial quarter-final victory over Laois.
 Dunne became a regular member of the starting fifteen the following season.

 In spite of making an early exit from the provincial campaign in 1990, Dunne's performance earned him his first All-Star award.

 Success at senior level eluded Dunne for much of the early 1990s, as Wexford lost three successive Leinster finals as well as two National Hurling League deciders.
-Once again, however, his outstanding performances throughout the 1993 league and championship season earned him a second All-Star award.
+Once again, however, his performances throughout the 1993 league and championship season earned him a second All-Star award.